FrankAbelbeck/ddmailer/README.md

 Execution MONitor), short *ddmailerd*, and a *sendmail* program.
 Both are written in Python so you can easily look what they are doing.

- * **ddmailerd** is listening on a localhost UDP port for messages.
-If it receives a datagram "PID", ddmailerd answers with its process ID as an 8 bytes big-endian integer.
-Otherwise it parses the datagram as RFC compliant e-mail, filters and delivers it to the defined accounts.
+ * **ddmailerd** is listening on a UNIX domain socket for messages.
+If it receives bytes, it parses them as RFC compliant e-mail message, filters and delivers it to the accounts defined in `ddmailerd.account.ini`.

  * **sendmail** reads stdin until either EOF or a line with a single dot is reached.
 Then it creates an RFC-compliant e-mail and addresses it to the recipients given as positional arguments.
 Or in other words: it mimics the original sendmail's behaviour except for any commandline options (ignored).
-   The created e-mail is sent to the UDP port of ddmailerd.
-To avoid size error exceptions the e-mail is clipped at 65507 bytes (maximum datagram size 2**16-1 minus 8 bytes UDP header minus 20 bytes IPv4 header).
+   The created e-mail is sent to the UNIX domain socket of ddmailerd.

 ## Daemon Commands

 ddmailerd accepts the following commands as single positional argument:

+This program accepts the following commands as positional argument:

- * **start:** Start the program; reads the configuration files and listens on the defined UDP port at localhost; if it receives a datagram with the bytes "PID", then the program answers with its own PID, encoded as 8 bytes big-endian integer.
-Has to be run as user root.
+ * **start:** Start the program; reads the configuration files, writes PID file and listens on the defined UNIX domain port.
+It accepts connections, reads all transmitted data, processes the data as an e-mail message and delivers it to the accounts.

- * **stop:** Stop the program; sends PID to the defined UDP port at localhost, decodes the returned 8 bytes bid-endian integer and issues SIGTERM to that PID.
+ * **stop:** Stop the program; retrieves PID from the PID file and sends SIGTERM to that PID.
 This in turn breaks the processing loop of the running program, so that it gracefully terminates.
-Has to be run as user root.

- * **status:** Checks if someone is listening at the defined port by sending a PID datagram.
-The program exits with the following codes (cf. [LSB 5.0](https://refspecs.linuxbase.org/LSB_5.0.0/LSB-Core-generic/LSB-Core-generic/iniscrptact.html)):
+ * **status:** Checks if a PID file and the UNIX domain socket exists.
+   The program exits with the following codes (cf. [Linux Standard Base 5.0](https://refspecs.linuxbase.org/LSB_5.0.0/LSB-Core-generic/LSB-Core-generic/iniscrptact.html)):

    * **0**   daemon is running or service is OK
    * **1**   daemon is dead and UDP socket is bound
    * **3**   daemon is not running
-   * **4**   daemon status is unknown

  * **info:** Print some information on ddmailerd.
  * **cfgMain:** Print contents of a basic main configuration file to stdout.
  * **cfgAccount:** Print contents of a basic account configuration file to stdout.

-ddmailerd does not manage a PID file.
-It uses the pre-defined UDP port as means of daemon control.

 ## Pathes